Colony of Queensland: Frontier war

 Fighting between Aboriginal people and settlers in colonial Queensland was more bloody than in any other colonial state in Australia, perhaps partly due to Queensland having a larger pre-contact indigenous population than any other colony in Australia, accounting for over one third, and in some estimates close to forty percent, of the entire pre-contact population of the continent.
-It is estimated that some 1,500 European settlers, including women and children – and their Chinese, Aboriginal and Melanesian allies – died in frontier skirmishes with Aboriginals in Queensland during the nineteenth century.
+It is estimated that some 1,500 European settlers, including women and children – and their Chinese, Aboriginal, and Melanesian allies – died in frontier skirmishes with Aboriginals in Queensland during the nineteenth century.
 The casualties among the Aboriginal fighters suffered in these battles with settlers and native police (frequently described by contemporary political leaders and newspapers as "warfare", "a kind of warfare", "guerrilla-like warfare", and at times as a "war of extermination") is estimated to have exceeded 30,000.
 Others have suggested there were more Aboriginal casualties.
 The "Native Police Force" (sometimes "Native Mounted Police Force"), recruited and deployed by the Queensland government, was a key unit in the war between the new arrivals and the aboriginal fighters.

 The three largest battles between new arrivals and Aborigines in Australian colonial history all took place in Queensland.
 On 27 October 1857 Martha Fraser's Hornet Bank station on the Dawson River, in central Queensland took the lives of 11 Europeans.
 The tent camp of the embryo station of Cullin-La-Ringo near Springsure was attacked by Aborigines on 17 October 1861, killing 19 people including the grazier Horatio Wills.
 Following the wreck of the brig Maria at Bramble Reef near the Whitsunday Islands, on 26 February a total of 14 European survivors were massacred by local Aborigines.
 The Battle of One Tree Hill also took place in the 1840s.

 Colony of Queensland

 In 1851, a public meeting was held to consider Queensland's separation from New South Wales.
-On 6 June 1859 Queen Victoria signed Letters Patent to form the colony of Queensland.
+On 6 June 1859, Queen Victoria signed Letters Patent to form the colony of Queensland.
 A proclamation was read by George Bowen on 10 December 1859 whereupon Queensland was formally separated from New South Wales.
 Bowen became the first Governor of Queensland and Robert Herbert became the first Premier of Queensland.

 Queensland was the only Australian colony that commenced immediately with its own parliament, instead of first spending time as a Crown Colony (i.e. having a Governor appointed by The Crown).
-By this time, Western Australia was the only Australian colony without responsible government.
+By this time, Western Australia was the only Australian colony without a responsible government.
 Ipswich and Rockhampton became towns in 1860, with Maryborough and Warwick becoming towns the following year.

 In 1861, rescue parties for Burke and Wills, which failed to find them, did some exploratory work of their own, in central and north-western Queensland.
 Notably among these was Frederick Walker who originally worked for the native police.
 Brisbane was linked by electric telegraph to Sydney in 1861; however, the first operating telegraph line in Queensland was from Brisbane to Ipswich in the same year.